arianeBC/bookhub/README.md

 - **Hibernate/JPA**: Manages database interactions with entities and repositories.
 - **PostgreSQL**: Database for storing users, books, feedbacks and transactions.
 - **Maven**: Build automation tool that manages dependencies, project structure, and packaging for deployment.
-- **JWT Authentication**: Utilized for secure stateless authentication by encoding and validating tokens for user sessions, ensuring secure access to protected API endpoints.
+- **Keycloak Authentication**: Utilized for secure authentication and authorization, managing user roles and access to protected API endpoints.
 - **OpenAPI and Swagger UI Documentation**: Provides interactive API documentation.

 ### Frontend